 Wacom has focused on creative professionals for over three decades.
 Before this release, if you wanted to experiment with a Wacom pen display, you needed to fork out at a pro-level price point.
-But the new Wacom Cintiq 16 changes that.
+But the Wacom Cintiq 16 changed that.

-This new model will appeal to artists about to upgrade from an Intuos, and possibly concept artists who aren’t too worried about the RBG Gamut.
+This model will appeal to artists about to upgrade from an Intuos, and possibly concept artists who aren’t too worried about the RBG Gamut.
 Photographers and higher-end designers might still think that the extra features of the Cintiq Pro line are essential for them, but the price difference is huge.

 And it really isn’t a Cintiq Pro: you don’t get the UHD resolution, multitouch control or as many connectivity options.
 It isn’t as portable as a Surface Pro or iPad Pro either.

 But build quality appears similar, and for less than half the price of the 16-inch Pro version you get what looks to be a very capable pen display.
 Importantly, you also get access to Wacom’s industry standard drawing tools: these are the displays you find in most animation and special effects studios.
 If you’re a cash-strapped creative pro, the Wacom Cintiq 16 is definitely an option worth considering.
 If you've made your decision, check out our guide to the best cheap Wacom tablet deals.